Credit to image used in pin goes to Max Pixel. – Changes were made to the original image.

 9. Avoid heavy meals before bed

-Going to bed on an empty stomach improves the quality of your sleep and helps you wake up easier the next morning.
+Going to bed on an empty stomach improves the overall quality of your sleep and helps you wake up easier the next morning.
 On the contrary, if you fall asleep after a heavy meal, your body will spend energy on digesting and won’t be able to rest and rejuvenate.

 10. Hit the sack early